Priddy Experience Directory

-This year, due to the COVID-19 Pandemic, the Priddy Trip experience will be a little different but rest assured that we will still be providing and facilitating a fun, experiential, small group experience that enables you to connect to CC, meet other incoming students and begin to develop friendships while learning about life at CC and how you can be successful here.
+This year, due to the COVID-19 Pandemic, the Priddy Trip experience for both Fall and Winter Starts will be a little different but rest assured that we will still be providing and facilitating a fun, experiential, small group experience that enables you to connect to CC, meet other incoming students and begin to develop friendships while learning about life at CC and how you can be successful here.

 Outdoor Education’s primary goal is to create a welcoming, inclusive, and safe environment.
 In order to do that effectively this year, we have decided to move all of our traditional off campus trips to an on campus experience.
 Our goal is to replicate the off campus environment and experience by placing you in small groups, having Priddy Trip Student Leaders, and participate in community engagement and sense of place and cultural day activities more locally within and around Colorado Springs.
 By staying on campus and staying local, we will be able to adhere to any and all social distancing requirements while creating a fun, safe, and welcoming experience similar to our traditional off campus Priddy trips.

 Outdoor Education is continually monitoring updates and changes in regards to COVID-19 response and plans to “get back to normal” and will continue to update the Priddy Experience plan accordingly.
 Please don’t hesitate to reach out with any questions or concerns as well as checking for updates on the CC COVID Response Webpage.